-Financial Planning Personal Financial Planning is exactly what is says; personal.
+Financial Planning Personal Financial Planning is exactly what is says: personal.
 Financial Planning touches almost every aspect of an individual’s or family’s life.
 It is beneficial for a variety of income levels.
 Financial Planning is an ongoing process for you to make sensible decisions about money that can help you achieve your goals in life.
-Financial planning does not only consist of investing or purchasing products, but it is a process that gives you the opportunity to work with one of our knowledgeable advisors in reviewing your financial situation, laying out a timeline of goals, and making a plan that will allow you to achieve those goals.There are key elements to a financial plan;Financial goalsPersonal Net Worth Statement(s)Cash Flow AnalysisRetirement StrategiesComprehensive Risk Management PlanLong-Term InvestmentsTax Reduction StrategyEstate Planning Financial Goals: Financial plans are based on an individual’s or family’s defined financial goals.
-This can include; college funding, buying a home, starting a business, retirement, or leaving behind assets.
+Financial planning does not only consist of investing or purchasing products, but it is a process that gives you the opportunity to work with one of our knowledgeable advisors in reviewing your financial situation, laying out a timeline of goals, and making a plan that will allow you to pursue those goals.There are key elements to a financial plan:Financial goalsPersonal Net Worth Statement(s)Cash Flow AnalysisRetirement StrategiesComprehensive Risk Management PlanLong-Term InvestmentsTax Reduction StrategyEstate Planning Financial Goals: Financial plans are based on an individual’s or family’s defined financial goals.
+This can include: college funding, buying a home, starting a business, retirement, or leaving behind assets.
 A financial goal should be quantified and given milestones for tracking.Personal Net Worth Statement: Asset and Liabilities that will be used to measure progress toward meeting your financial goals.Cash Flow Analysis: Income and spending plan that determines how much can be set aside for debt repayment, savings, investing, and retirement each month.Retirement Strategy: This plan includes a strategy for achieving retirement independence from other financial priorities.
 This plan will include a strategy for accumulating the required retirement capital and a lifetime distribution plan.Long-Term Investment Plan: This plan includes a customized asset allocation strategy based on your risk profile and investment objectives.Tax Reduction Strategy: This strategy identifies ways to reduce taxes on personal income as permissible by the tax code.Estate Planning: This process includes creating arrangements for the preservation and distribution of assets with attention to minimizing settlement costs and taxes.
-Review estate planning tools; wills, trusts, power of attorney, establish a guardian for living dependents, creating beneficiaries, medical directives, funeral arrangements and marital trusts.
+Review estate planning tools, such as wills, trusts, power of attorney, establish a guardian for living dependents, creating beneficiaries, medical directives, funeral arrangements, and marital trusts.